 Postpartum Depression and Why You Might Not Recognize It.

+Postpartum depression and why you might not recognize it.
 In recent years, increasing awareness about postpartum depression has brought much-needed attention to the disorder.
-According to the Mayo Clinic, one in nine mothers suffers from postpartum depression, making it the number one occurring complication after childbirth.
-Postpartum depression goes beyond the normal baby blues that develop for many mothers in the first two weeks after giving birth.
+According to the Mayo Clinic, one in nine mothers suffers from this type of depression.
+This has made it the number one occurring complication after childbirth.
+It goes beyond the normal baby blues.
+These blues develop in the first two weeks after giving birth.

-A study published in the Journal of the American Medical Association found that ten percent of men worldwide showed signs of postpartum depression from the first trimester of their partner’s pregnancy through six months postpartum.
+A study published in the Journal of the American Medical Association found that ten percent of men worldwide showed signs of depression from the first trimester of their partner’s pregnancy through six months postpartum.
 Because a father’s positive support for both mother and baby is critical to family well-being, early recognition of the signs of postpartum depression in fathers is essential.

 According to Postpartum Support International, 10 percent of women experience perinatal depression symptoms during their pregnancy.
 Thus, doctors should monitor pregnant patients for signs and symptoms of depression throughout the pregnancy.
 If depression does begin to develop, therapy and support groups can help.
 Taking antidepressants during the pregnancy may also be recommended in some cases.

 All too often, postpartum depression goes unrecognized.
-Sometimes the disorder is overlooked because the person suffering is a man.
-In some cases, it goes undetected because the symptoms arise many months after the baby’s birth.
+Sometimes the disorder is overlooked.
+In some cases, it goes undetected.
+This is because the symptoms arise many months after the baby’s birth.
 In other situations, postpartum depression is not recognized because the symptoms start during pregnancy.

-Seek Help For Postpartum Depression Today
+Seek Help Today

 At High Expectations Counseling we are ready to assist you in the healing process and get you back on track so you can live the life your intended to live.
 Don’t stay stuck in the depression when there are trained professionals here to help.
 Give us a call today at 407-967-1327.